Professor and Program Director, George Washington University Sustainable Urban Planning Program.

 Principal Consultant, Health & Social Impact, RPS Consulting UK (a Tetra Tech Company)

-Katie Hirono is a PhD candidate in the Global Public Health Unit at the University of Edinburgh.
-Her research focuses on the role of participatory engagement in citizens’ juries and health impact assessment for improving policymaking and health equity.
+Katie Hirono received her PhD from the Global Public Health Unit at the University of Edinburgh.
+Her research focused on the role of participatory engagement in citizens’ juries and health impact assessment for improving policymaking and health equity.
 She is a former research associate at the Centre for Health Equity Training, Research and Evaluation at the University of New South Wales, Australia where she specialized in conducting, training and teaching HIA.
 She has contributed to 30 HIAs throughout her career.
 Before joining CHETRE, Katie worked at the Health Impact Project, a collaboration of the Pew Charitable Trusts and the Robert Wood Johnson Foundation, to increase the use of health impact assessment in the U.S. Katie also has a long-standing record of helping to support underserved communities.
 She served on the board of directors for a health clinic in Maryland that serviced undocumented Latino populations, and volunteered as a Spanish medical translator at a free health clinic in Virginia.
 She has worked as a consultant to the Pan American Health Organization/World Health Organization in the department of Gender, Diversity and Human Rights.
 She is also a certified hatha yoga teacher.

 Project Manager, Eau Claire City-County Health Department